-It was confirmed that VH-MDX could physically achieve the Sydney final radar position by the time of the final received call however, altitude requirements for radar fade may not have been met unless higher speeds were flown^[21].
+It was confirmed that VH-MDX could physically achieve the deposed Sydney final radar position by the time of the final received call however, altitude requirements for radar fade may not have been met unless higher speed profiles were flown^[21].

-This could allude to the 320°M/45 0936:00UTC Williamtown position possibly being the ASIB/RCC 'final' radar position (further north and east so, less track miles).
+This could allude to the 320°M/45NM 0936:00UTC Williamtown position possibly being the ASIB/RCC 'final' radar position (further north and east so, less track miles).
 Equally the deposed poison could be an anomalous propagation or similar.

-Plotting the Sydney final radar position on Google Earth and adjusting for Williamtown 1981 magnetic variation^[44] gives a bearing from Williamtown of 337°M and range of 42.2NM for '5NM west of Craven' and 340°M/44.9NM for '5NM northwest of Craven'^[20].
+Plotting the deposed Sydney final radar position on Google Earth and adjusting for Williamtown 1981 magnetic variation^[44] gives a bearing from Williamtown of 337°M and range of 42.2NM for '5NM west of Craven' and 340°M/44.9NM for '5NM north-west of Craven'^[20].